t36campbell/gatsby-portfolio/src/pages/about/Profile.md

 category: about
 ---

-* Full stack software developer & aspiring baker.
+* Full stack software engineer & aspiring baker.
 * United States Air Force veteran striving toward an M.Sc. in Computer Science.
 * Assiduously pursue experiences and knowledge, one day at a time.